Merab8/Merab8/README.md

 ### 👩‍💻 About Me

 I'm a Computer Engineering student with a strong interest in backend development, system-level problem solving, and building a solid foundation in programming.
+Alongside development, I also work on design — creating posters, social media content, and visual branding.
 I focus on understanding concepts deeply and applying them through practical work.

 ---